Nylon: Introduction of nylon blends

 As pure nylon hosiery was sold in a wider market, problems became apparent.
 Nylon stockings were found to be fragile, in the sense that the thread often tended to unravel lengthwise, creating 'runs'.
 People also reported that pure nylon textiles could be uncomfortable due to nylon's lack of absorbency.
 Moisture stayed inside the fabric near the skin under hot or moist conditions instead of being "wicked" away.
-Nylon fabric could also be itchy, and tended to cling and sometimes spark as a result of static electrical charge built up by friction.

-Also, under some conditions, stockings could decompose turning back into nylon's original components of air, coal, and water.
-Scientists explained this as a result of air pollution, attributing it to London smog in 1952, as well as poor air quality in New York and Los Angeles.
+Nylon fabric could also be itchy and tended to cling and sometimes spark as a result of static electrical charge built up by friction.
+Also, under some conditions, nylon could degrade, perforating or shredding stockings.
+Scientists explained this as acid hydrolysis resulting from air pollution, attributing it to London smog in 1952, as well as poor air quality in New York and Los Angeles.

 The solution found to problems with pure nylon fabric was to blend nylon with other existing fibers or polymers such as cotton, polyester, and spandex.
 This led to the development of a wide array of blended fabrics.
 The new nylon blends retained the desirable properties of nylon (elasticity, durability, ability to be dyed) and kept clothes prices low and affordable.
 As of 1950, the New York Quartermaster Procurement Agency (NYQMPA), which developed and tested textiles for the Army and Navy, had committed to developing a wool-nylon blend.
 They were not the only ones to introduce blends of both natural and synthetic fibers.
-America's Textile Reporter referred to 1951 as the "Year of the blending of the fibers".
+America's Textile Reporter referred to 1951 as the "Year of the blending of the fibres".
 Fabric blends included mixes like "Bunara" (wool-rabbit-nylon) and "Casmet" (wool-nylon-fur).
 In Britain, in November 1951, the inaugural address of the 198th session of the Royal Society for the Encouragement of Arts, Manufactures and Commerce focused on the blending of textiles.

 DuPont's Fabric Development Department cleverly targeted French fashion designers, supplying them with fabric samples.
 In 1955, designers such as Coco Chanel, Jean Patou, and Christian Dior showed gowns created with DuPont fibers, and fashion photographer Horst P. Horst was hired to document their use of DuPont fabrics.
 American Fabrics credited blends with providing "creative possibilities and new ideas for fashions which had been hitherto undreamed of."